 A-3.1 Reagents

-A-3.1.1 Ethanol – 80 percent.
+A-3.1.1 Ethanol — 80 percent

-A-3.1.2 Borax – 2.0 percent, aqueous.
+A-3.1.2 Borax — 2.0 percent, aqueous

-A-3.1.3 2,6-Dichloroquinonechlorimide – 0.0 1 percent.
+A-3.1.3 2,6-Dichloroquinonechlorimide — 0.0 1 percent

 A-3.2 Procedure

 Prepare a solution of pure butylated hydroxyanisole in 80 percent ethanol containing 5.0 µg per millilitre.
-Place suitable aliquots (1 to 12 ml) of the butylated hydroxyanisole solution into small glass-stoppered bottles to give a range of 5-60 µg per aliquot.
+Place suitable aliquots (1 ml to 12 ml) of the butylated hydroxyanisole solution into small glass-stoppered bottles to give a range of 5 µg to 60 µg per aliquot.
 Add enough 80 percent ethanol to each bottle to give a total of 12 ml.
 Then add 2 ml of aqueous borax and 2 ml of 2,6-dichloroquinonechlorimide.
 Age the samples and the blank for 15 minutes.
 Using the blank as a reference standard, determine the optical density at 610 nm on a colorimeter or spectrophotometer.
 Plot the standard curve on regular coordinate paper using optical density versus concentration of butylated hydroxyanisole per aliquot.
 The points should fall on or near a straight line.

 Proceed as above using a sample solution in 80 percent ethanol.
 From the optical density, find out the purity of butylated hydroxyanisole using the standard curve.